 relocation to another room or apartment, whether in the same building or in another building is not possible.

-rent for the first month, the provisional calculated rent for the last month and the deposit must be paid in advance.
+rent for the first and the second month and the deposit must be paid in advance.

 Please hand in your application to Studentenwerk by:

 15 December for the following summer semester

 The online application can only be submitted using a special application form.
 The associated Online-Link you will get from the recommending university.
 Our online application is self-explanatory.
 Before completing and sending your online application form, please inform yourself about the different types of apartments.
 If you also need a car parking space, please check out in which of our apartment buildings and halls of residence parking-places (usually for a fee) can be rented.

 Applicants can be offered accommodation from Studentenwerk if they are on the university recommendation list and if sufficient accommodation is available.
 If he or she is recommended by the university, and if there are enough rooms or apartments available, the applicant can get an offer from the Students Services.
 The recommendation list must have been submitted to Studentenwerk by the deadlines mentioned above (also see number 5).

 Studentenwerk will consider the applicant’s special wishes regarding accommodation as far as possible.